Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

     texlive-science (for algorithm.sty)
     texi2html
     texinfo
-    pandoc (used by CRAN package knitr)
+    pandoc and pandoc-citeproc (used by CRAN package knitr)
     #ttf-mscorefonts-installer

 #### Packages needed by some CRAN and/or BioC packages